ENIXER/JavaChallenge2014/Rule.en.md

 ### Input Format of Game Settings

-When the game starts (before the 1st turn), game system sends settings to every AI program through the standard input.
+When the game starts (before the 1st turn), the game system sends settings to every AI program through the standard input.
 The format of settings are listed as following:

 <pre>